chsiao58/EvenBetterArtisanGoodIcons/README.md

 ## Future Update

-Currently, this mod only update icons for Wine, Juice, Jelly, Pickle and Honey.
-It will support 1.6 goods like dried mushroom and dried fruit very soon!
+Currently, this mod only update icons for Wine, Juice, Jelly, Pickle, Honey and Dried Mushrooms.
+It will support Dried Fruit very soon.

-#3 Known issue

-It seemed to collide with some mod that I have yet determined.
-Please report issue if you encountered any.